sneakerhax/C2PE/Command_and_Control/python_stream_c2/README.md

-# Stream C2
+# Python Stream C2

-I used the TCP echo client/server using streams [example](https://docs.python.org/3/library/asyncio-stream.html#examples) and built a very basic C2
+I used this TCP echo client/server using streams [example](https://docs.python.org/3/library/asyncio-stream.html#examples) and built a very basic C2

-## Running (server)
+## Starting the server

 Must have Python 3.7+